FortinetCloudCSE/k8s-101-workshop/content/02K8soverview/3_Task2.md

 A **ReplicaSet** is a Kubernetes resource that ensures a specified number of replicas of a pod are running at any given time.
 It is one of the key controllers used for pod replication and management, offering both scalability and fault tolerance for applications.
 The primary purpose of a ReplicaSet is to maintain a stable set of replica Pods running at any given time.
 As such, it is often used to guarantee the availability of a specified number of identical Pods. **Deployment** is a higher-level resource in Kubernetes that actually manages ReplicaSets and provides declarative updates to applications.

-use below command to check the ReplicaSet (rs) that created when using Deployment to scale the application.
+1. use below command to check the ReplicaSet (rs) that created when using Deployment to scale the application.

 ```bash
 kubectl get rs -l app=kubernetes-bootcamp
 kubectl describe rs kubernetes-bootcamp
 ```

-from the output , we can found a line that saying "Controlled By:  Deployment/kubernetes-bootcamp"
+2. from the output , we can find a line saying "Controlled By:  Deployment/kubernetes-bootcamp"

 ```bash
 ubuntu@ubuntu22:~$ kubectl get rs -l app=kubernetes-bootcamp
 kubectl describe rs kubernetes-bootcamp